pachterlab/LP_2021/03-prequel_analysis.md

 Fourth, since 2015, [convolutional neural networks (CNNs)](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53) have been adopted to analyze gene expression patterns.
 Typically, a pre-trained model, such as ResNet50, OverFeat, or Alexnet is used.
 With some modifications or retraining of the original model, the model can be used to extract features for gene pattern annotation with logistic regression [@Zeng2015], classifying new patterns [@Andonian2019, @Long2021], and predicting interactions between genes [@Yang2019].

 ## Spatial regions {#prequel-spatial-regions}
 Closely related to classifying gene expression patterns are these questions: What are the implications of gene expression patterns to traditional anatomical regions as in the CV?
 Can we discover novel anatomical regions from gene expression?
 How well do expression-based regions correspond to the traditional regions?
 A few studies, which we call "spatial region", tried to answer these questions in the ABA (Figure \@ref(fig:pa-category)).
 Clusters of expression patterns of cell type specific genes [@Ko2013], or the most localized genes [@Grange2014], principal components of the patterns [@Bohland2010a], or patterns of coexpression modules were compared to traditional anatomy [@Grange2014].
-At least in the mouse brain, while with the principal components, these clusters may correspond to traditional anatomy quite well [@Bohland2010a], when cell types are taken into account in clustering, gene expression seems to be able to refine traditional anatomy [@Ko2013; @Grange2014].
+At least in the mouse brain, with the principal components, these clusters may correspond to traditional anatomy quite well [@Bohland2010a].
+However, when cell types are taken into account in clustering, gene expression seems to be able to refine traditional anatomy [@Ko2013; @Grange2014].

 A clustering strategy for identifying spatial regions that takes the spatial neighborhood into account is [Markov random field (MRF)](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-867-machine-learning-fall-2006/lecture-notes/lec23.pdf).
 In MRFs, nearby voxels can be made to be more likely to share a label, which can be cell type or histological region, and the probability of a voxel taking each of the labels only depends on labels of neighboring voxels.
 MRFs were used to delineate spatial regions in a 3D FISH atlas of the developing [*Platynereis dumereilii*](https://platynereis.github.io/) brain [@Pettit2014], with 86 high quality genes.
 The images in the atlas were aligned into a 3D model and broken into voxels 3 $\mu$m per side, which is smaller than a typical single cell; the spatial neighborhood graph is the 3D square grid of the voxels.
 As FISH is not very quantitative, the gene expression was manually binarized.
 Expression of each gene at each voxel is modeled with a [Bernoulli distribution](https://mathworld.wolfram.com/BernoulliDistribution.html), and the 86 genes are assumed to be independent.
 Cluster label assignment is modeled with [Potts model](https://en.wikipedia.org/wiki/Potts_model), a type of MRF in which only neighboring voxels with the same label contribute to the probability distribution of the labels, thus favoring neighbors with the same label.
 The parameters, such as interaction strength between neighboring voxels for the Potts model and the probability parameter of the Bernoulli distributions are estimated with [expectation maximization (EM)](http://ai.stanford.edu/~chuongdo/papers/em_tutorial.pdf).